gneas/kickstarter-analysis/README.md

 ## Overview of Project

-The overall Kickstarter project was to help Louise start a crowdfunding campaign to fund her play Fever.
+The overall Kickstarter project was to help someone named Louise start a crowdfunding campaign to fund her play Fever.

 ### Purpose

-The purpose of this analysis is to examine how different theater campaigns performed in relation to their launch dates and funding goals.
+The purpose of this analysis was to examine how different theater campaigns performed in relation to their launch dates and funding goals.

 ## Analysis and Challenges